ARMmbed/mbed-os/TESTS/network/emac/README.md

 # Introduction

 This document describes how to run EMAC tests.
 The EMAC test cases are made using the Ethernet Configuration Testing Protocol (CTP).
-To run the tests, one device in the Ethernet segment needs to be configured to be a CTP echo server.
-The devices running the test cases, use the echo server to forward the CTP Ethernet frames back.
+To run the tests, you need to configure one device in the Ethernet segment to be a CTP echo server.
+The devices running the test cases use the echo server to forward the CTP Ethernet frames back.

 ## Configuring the CTP echo server

 To configure a device to be a CTP echo server, you need to enable the `echo-server` setting in the `json` file of the test environment application.
-When a device is configured to be a CTP echo server, it starts to forward CTP messages automatically when it is switched on and continues to do so until it is switched off.
+When you configure a device to be a CTP echo server, it starts to forward CTP messages automatically when it is on and continues to do so until you switch it off.

 ## Other configuration options

 Default configuration files included with tests are configured for ethernet.
-For Wifi, set `test-ethernet` to 0 and `test-wifi` to 1.
-Also Wifi SSID and security options need to be configured to the configuration file.
+For Wi-Fi, set `test-ethernet` to 0 and `test-wifi` to 1.
+You also need to configure Wi-Fi SSID and security options to the configuration file.

 ## Example commands

 ### CTP echo server

-You can use following command to build CTP echo server:
+You can use the following command to a build CTP echo server:

 `mbed test --compile -m TARGET -t GCC_ARM -v -n tests-network-emac --app-config TESTS/network/emac/template_mbed_app_echo_server.txt`

 Replace TARGET with the target device.
 After building, flash the binary to the CTP echo server device.

-You can verify that the CTP echo server has been started properly by making terminal connection to the device, resetting it and verifying that `echo server started successfully` is printed on the terminal.
-Host tests can be run when the CTP echo server is running on the Ethernet segment.
+You can verify that the CTP echo server has started properly by making a terminal connection to the device, resetting it and verifying that `echo server started successfully` prints on the terminal.
+You can run host tests when the CTP echo server is running on the Ethernet segment.

-For Wifi tests the CTP echo server can be also running of ethernet side as long as network configuration is such that Ethernet frames are routed between Wifi and Ethernet.
+For Wi-Fi tests, the CTP echo server can also run on the ethernet side as long as the network configuration is such that Ethernet frames are routed between Wi-Fi and Ethernet.

-CTP echo server is sending 100 bytes long broadcast CTP Ethernet frame every 60 seconds to inform the network of its presence.
+The CTP echo server sends a 100-byte long broadcast CTP Ethernet frame every 60 seconds to inform the network of its presence.

 ### Running tests

-You can use following command to run tests:
+You can use the following command to run tests:

 `mbed test --compile --run -m TARGET -t GCC_ARM -v -n tests-network-emac --app-config TESTS/network/emac/template_mbed_app.txt`